-Here are three print interviews with Blaine about Escape from Camp 14 and about his thoughts on writing and North Korea.
+Here are four print interviews with Blaine about Escape from Camp 14 and about his thoughts on writing and North Korea.
+Yonsei Journal of International Studies — an extended interview with Adam Cathcart, editor-in-chief of Sino-NK website.
 The Spectator (London).
 Bookgeeks (London).
 Asian Literary Review (Hong Kong).
 And an hour-long television interview with C-SPAN’s Brian Lamb on Q & A.

 Blaine is also the author of A River Lost.
 It’s about well-intentioned Americans (including the author’s father) who dammed and degraded the West’s greatest river, the Columbia.
 An updated and revised edition of A River Lost was published by Norton in 2012 to coincide with a PBS American Experience program about Grand Coulee Dam and the Columbia River.
 Blaine and the book are featured on the program.